- Rapid Reference 🚀

 advantages of the “dirty epi” bolus & drip strategy:

-- Relatively idiot-proof.
+- This is relatively idiot-proof.
 As long as you mix well and label the bag, it should be pretty difficult to make dosing errors:

 - Regardless of what type of epinephrine you use, you will be fine (either 1:1,000 or 1:10,000 will work).